 They may have faced similar challenges as Arthur Ashkin, a scientist who recently received the Nobel Prize in Physics for his pioneering work to develop optical tweezers

 But, the story of optical tweezers is about more than building the device.
 Brian Dolle and Zachary use it to study doxorubicin, which treats many forms of cancer.
 Meanwhile, Adam researches how ruthenium-based prospective drug molecules bind to DNA.

 They credit BSU with providing them a chance to do research normally reserved for graduate students.

 “Being able to get undergraduate research experience definitely gives you a good sense of what graduate school will be like,” said Adam, a physics major from Boston who hopes to continue studying biophysics.

 The experience also helps them compete for top graduate school spots.

 “It means a lot more when you say ‘I have done research,’” Brian said.

 Many others contributed to the development of the optical tweezers, including of Devon West-Coates, Jon del’Etoile, and Erin McLaughlin, all class of 2016, and Nicholas Bryden, ’17.
-(Story by Brian Benson, video by Carl Hollant, ’15, University News & Video; some photos provided, others by Drew Cambra, ’19)
+(Video by Carl Hollant, ’15, University News & Video; some photos provided, others by Drew Cambra, ’19)